DavidBeh/JpIMETool/readme.md

 ## Usage

-* Download the latest release.
+* Download the latest release [here](https://github.com/DavidBeh/JpIMETool/releases/latest).
 * Extract the folder to a location of your choice
 * Make sure that the Japanese Keyboard Layout is installed with the Microsoft IME on your system.
 It only supports Japanese and English Keyboard Layouts